-The topic of last week's poll concerned the all-new 5G network.
-We asked if our community was already taking advantage of the new technology.
-As always, we cross-referenced data from the four NextPit domains and correlated the answers.
-Without much further ado, here is what we have managed to gather - check it out below.
+The topic of last week's poll touched on 5G networks.
+We asked whether our community was already taking advantage of this new technology.
+As always, we cross-referenced data from all four NextPit domains and correlated the answers.
+Without much further ado, here is what we have managed to discover, so check out the results below.

-- 5G subscription plans are more common among the German community.
+- 5G subscription plans are more commonplace among the German community

-- The trend points to a greater degree of 5G adoption by 2022.
+- The trend points to wider 5G adoption by 2022

 Do you own a smartphone with 5G support?

-Smartphones with 5G support have been on the market since 2019, and have arrived mostly on the premium variants of flagship devices from manufacturers like Samsung, Huawei, Xiaomi, and Motorola.
-Apple themselves launched the first iPhones equipped with 5G only late last year with the iPhone 12 series, and it wasn't until 2021 that we began to see a larger number of affordable models that support the new internet technology.
+Smartphones with 5G support have been on the market since 2019 and have arrived on mostly the premium variants of flagship devices from manufacturers such as Samsung, Huawei, Xiaomi, and Motorola.
+Apple themselves rolled out their first iPhones that were equipped with 5G only late last year with the iPhone 12 family, and it wasn't until 2021 that we began to see a larger number of affordable handsets that support the new Internet technology.

-Thus, considering the prices of 5G models continue to find their footing in the market, the results of the first poll are unsurprising, as they are in line with market reality.
+Thus, considering how prices of 5G smartphones continue to find the sweet spot in the market, results of the first poll are unsurprising as they are in line with market reality.

-Among English (54/44), French (51/46) and German (47/52) speakers, it is possible to notice a larger number of people who own a 5G-capable model and those who still have handsets which support less advanced technologies.
-Among those living in Brazil, however, the gap continues to remain wide: 17% say they are already using a smartphone with 5G support, while 79% have not yet invested in one.
+Among English (54/44), French (51/46), and German (47/52) speakers, it is possible to notice a larger number of people who own a 5G-capable model compared to those who still have handsets which support less advanced technologies.
+Among those living in Brazil, however, the gap remains wide: 17% say they are already using a smartphone with 5G support, while 79% have not yet invested in one.

-What caught my attention in this survey, however, was the fact that most of the people who answered that they already have a smartphone with 5G are unaware of the frequency specifications used in their devices.
-Which brings me to the result of the second poll, as that lets us understand why that is the case.
+What caught my attention in this survey was the fact that most of the respondents answered that they already own a 5G-capable smartphone who are unaware of the frequency specifications employed in their devices.
+This brings me to the result of the second poll, as it allows us to understand why that is the case.